 26.1 You are responsible for helping the DCM keep your personal data up to date.
 You should let the DCM know if personal information you have provided changes during the application process.

-26.2 If at any stage of the application process you are supplied with personal data relative to others this must not be disclosed inside or outside The Clyde Group unless you have been authorised to do so.
+26.2 If at any stage of the application process you are supplied with personal data relative to others this must not be disclosed inside or outside Northern Marine unless you have been authorised to do so.